 Finally, we note that our results are somewhat insensitive to the specifics of the perplexity-correlation procedure we present in Algorithm \ref{main-algorithm}.
 We show in Appendix~\ref{additional_pretraining_results_appendix} that varying the projection method (linear, $L_2$) and even using Spearman rank correlations~\citep{spearmanr} often work better than the baselines.
-These results suggest that the performance of our approach is not tightly dependent on the precise form of the estimator that is coupled to our theory results but holds more broadly across general perplexity-correlation relationships.
-Additionally, our approach performs better with the optional fastText classifier that our algorithm trains, possibly because it can operate at the page-level instead of the domain-level\footnote{One might ask if the fastText classifier alone can be an effective data selector, since it appears in both high-performance selection methods.
-This is not possible -- the classifier can only amplify the effectiveness of an existing selector rather than replace it -- as training a classifier requires supervision, which is provided by either the perplexity correlation algorithm or human curation (in the case of \citet{datacomp}).}.
+This suggests that the performance of our approach is not dependent on the precise form of the estimator, but holds broadly across perplexity-correlation relationships; we may also be able to prove the Appendix~\ref{estimatorproof} and~\ref{spearmanestimatorproof} results for many other rank correlation coefficients.
+Additionally, our approach performs better with the optional fastText classifier that our algorithm trains, possibly because it operates at the page-level instead of the domain-level.